crosswalk-project/crosswalk-website/public/documentation/ios/quick_start_guide.md

   }
   ```

-  * Then we need to add the extension description section in the `Info.plist` of the `EchoExtension` target, to make the framework users aware that what kind of extensions are provided by this framework, and what are the extension names in both native and JavaScript world.
+  * Add the extension description section in the `Info.plist` of the `EchoExtension` target.
+This informs the framework users what extensions are provided by this framework, and what how to access them natively and in JavaScript.

   ![projectLayout4](https://cloud.githubusercontent.com/assets/700736/8390272/c67221ca-1cbe-11e5-948d-e0f4e226f814.png)

-    * Create `XWalkExtensions` section in the `Info.plist` with `Dictionary` type, then add an entry with `xwalk.example.echo` as key and `EchoExtension` as value.
+    * Create a `XWalkExtensions` section in the `Info.plist` with `Dictionary` type and add an entry with `xwalk.example.echo` as key and `EchoExtension` as value.

       ![Info.plist](https://cloud.githubusercontent.com/assets/700736/8390278/c715238e-1cbe-11e5-9d25-eadcab37182b.png)

     This indicates that the extension `EchoExtension` will be exported with the object name: `xwalk.example.echo` in JavaScript.

-## Bundle The Extension With The Application
+## Bundle the extension with the application

   * Modify the `manifest.plist` to add the extension configuration to the `Echo` application.

     * Add `xwalk_extensions` section with Array type which describes the extensions that should be loaded within the `Echo` application;

-    * And add `xwalk.example.echo` with String type as an entry of `xwalk_extensions`, which indicates that the extension `xwalk.example.echo` should be loaded into the JavaScript context of `Echo` project.
+    * Add `xwalk.example.echo` with string type as an entry of `xwalk_extensions`.
+This indicates that the extension `xwalk.example.echo` should be loaded into the JavaScript context of `Echo` project.

       ![manifest2](https://cloud.githubusercontent.com/assets/700736/7226213/3ef59a9e-e779-11e4-822f-1ef6775723ad.png)

-  * Then you can build and run the application to test.
-If everything goes well, you can see an extra line: `Echo from native: Hello World!` displayed on the screen.
+  * The application can now be built and run.
+You should now see an extra line: `Echo from native: Hello World!` displayed on the screen.

   Screenshot in iPhone6 simulator:

   ![screenshot](https://cloud.githubusercontent.com/assets/700736/8390271/c65d8bc0-1cbe-11e5-8ff5-2c537593403e.png)